Wedding Ring Photography Tips and Inspiration For You To Try

 Image by Lissette Suarez & Orlando Suarez – Website

-Use the Bouquet as a backdrop for wedding ring photo
+Use the Bouquet as a Backdrop for Wedding Ring Photos

-Bride’s love incorporating other elements of their wedding day in their photographs whether it be portraits or detail shots.
+Brides love incorporating other elements of their wedding day in their photographs, whether it be portraits or detail shots.
 Use the bouquet as a backdrop for wedding ring photos or place the ring inside one of the flowers.
+This technique works particularly well with roses and peonies that have layered petals, as you can nestle the ring between the petals for a romantic, organic look.
+Pay attention to color coordination as well; a yellow gold ring might pop beautifully against deep red roses, while a platinum or white gold setting could complement softer blush tones.

 Incorporate the Other Jewelry and Shoes

-The more separation there is from the background the more compression you will have.
-You can see three different examples of how we used other jewelry as a background to create great compression & beautiful bokeh-balls.
+The more separation there is from the background, the more compression you will have.
+You can see three different examples of how we used other jewelry as a background to create great compression and beautiful bokeh balls.
+Earrings, necklaces, and bracelets with crystals or diamonds make excellent backgrounds because their facets catch and scatter light in interesting ways.

 Similarly to how we used the jewelry above, we chose to show off the bride’s shoes by placing the wedding rings on the heels.
-Double check before placing rings onto the bottoms of shoes because in some cultures this is frowned-upon.
+Double check before placing rings onto the bottoms of shoes because in some cultures this is frowned upon.
+It’s always a good practice to ask your couple about any cultural or religious considerations before setting up detail shots.

 Incorporate the Invitation in Your Wedding Ring Photography

-For a more personalized wedding ring picture try utilizing your couple’s wedding invite.
-This is when Glue Dots come in handy to keep the rings in place without you having to try and spend 30 minutes trying to make them balance.
+For a more personalized wedding ring picture, try utilizing your couple’s wedding invitation.
+This is when Glue Dots come in handy to keep the rings in place without you having to spend 30 minutes trying to make them balance.
+The invitation also adds context to the image and gives clients a detail shot that tells the story of their specific wedding.
+Look for interesting typography, monograms, or design elements on the invitation that can frame the rings or create visual interest.

 Use LED String Lights and/or LED Pen Lights